menpo/landmarkerio-server/README.md

 ###ICCV Instructions

 This is a special branch of landmarkerio-server for use in the ICCV demo.
-To get setup, make sure you have a clean directory and an env called iccv.
+To get setup locally make sure you have a clean directory and an env called iccv.
 Then run:
 ```
 mkdir iccv && cd iccv
 git clone git@github.com:menpo/landmarkerio-server && cd ./landmarkerio-server
-git checkout iccv
+git checkout iccvlocal
 conda install -c menpo landmarkerio menpofit menpodetect -y
 conda remove landmarkerio -y
 pip install --no-deps -e ./